 New Molecular Entity Approvals Are Nearly Double the Average Since 1940

 Though There Has Already Been Significant Value Creation in Biotech, We See More Ahead

 Finally, in energy the story of American innovation as it relates to the “shale revolution” is well documented, so we will not spend too much time explaining the technological advances that have been made through both horizontal drilling and hydraulic fracking.
 That said, we want to underscore what these technological advances have meant to both liquid production as well as dry natural gas production.
 Simply stated, they are “game changers” in terms of both American independence and productivity.
 Indeed, as Exhibits 43 and 44 show, the U.S. has become a dominant global producer, particularly relative to some of the more traditional incumbents in recent years.

 Low cost natural gas and oil also help to make the U.S. more competitive as an industrial destination.
 Coupled with Mexico’s cheap labor and Canada’s natural resources, the current recovery is the first one since China joined the WTO in which the U.S. has actually added manufacturing jobs.
-All told, from January 2010 through July 2015, the U.S. has added 890,000 manufacturing jobs, led by primary and fabricated metals.
+All told, from January 2010 through July 2015, the U.S. has added 890,000 manufacturing jobs, led by primary and fabricated metals1.

 U.S. Petroleum and Other Liquids Production Has Surpassed Saudi Arabia…